 Election Meeting: An election meeting for all positions on the Branch Executive shall be held in June of each calendar year where feasible and no later than the Thursday prior to the first Council meeting for the year in which the positions will be held.
 (Bylaw 1.2)

-Once the representatives of a branch have been determined, please submit a list of those representatives using the Branch Representatives submission form, attached below or the electronic Google form.
-Please notify Nadia Vanker at email@example.com if you have decided to use the Google form.
+Once the representatives of a branch have been determined, please submit a list of those representatives using the Branch Representatives submission form, attached below.
+Please send the completed form to email@example.com.

 Branch Executive (Bylaw 1.1)